 National Science Foundation Requirement

-What is required?
+What is Required?

 Investigators are expected to share with other researchers, at no more than incremental cost, and within a reasonable time, the primary data, samples, physical collections, and other supporting materials created or gathered in the course of work under NSF grants.

-What do I need to submit?
+What Do I Need to Submit?

-Write an NSF DMP
+Write an NSF DMS Plan

 - The types of data, samples, physical collections, software, curriculum materials and other materials to be produced in the course of the project.